Russian boxer, 28, dies after suffering brain injury in ring

 Both fighters were 13-0 before the bout, which offered the winner the right to challenge IBF titleholder Josh Taylor.
 Dadashev had been viewed as a rising star after beating two former world lightweight champions, Darleys Perez and Antonio DeMarco, last year.
 Before Friday’s fight, he had won 11 of his 13 fights by way of knockout.

-In a statement, promotor Top Bank called Dadashev “a talented fighter inside the ring and a loving husband and father outside the ropes.”
+In a statement, promotor Top Rank called Dadashev “a talented fighter inside the ring and a loving husband and father outside the ropes.”

 He was originally from the Russian city of St. Petersburg but had fought exclusively in the United States since turning pro in 2016.